-- (1) Subsection (2) applies if, had the company applied on the date of the restoration to be registered by the former name, section 95 would have prohibited the company from being registered by that name. - (2) Within 28 days after the restoration, the company- - (a) must by a special resolution change its name; and - (b) must give notice in the specified form of the change to the Registrar. - (3) If a company gives notice of a change of name under subsection (2)(b), the Registrar must, unless the company is prohibited by section 95 from being registered by the new name- - (a) enter the new name on the Companies Register in place of the former name; and - (b) issue a certificate of change of name. - (4) The change of name has effect from the date on which the certificate of change of name is issued.
+- (1) If a company is restored to the Register under this Division, it is restored under its former name. - (2) Subsection (3) applies if, had the company applied on the date of the restoration to be registered by the former name, section 3.3326 would have prohibited the company from being registered by that name. - (3) Within 28 days after the restoration, the company must - (a) by a special resolution change its name; and - (b) give notice in the specified form of the change to the Registrar. - (4) If the company contravenes subsection (3) - (a) the company, and every responsible person of the company, commit an offence, and each is liable to a fine at level 3 and, in the case of a continuing offence, to a further fine of \$300 for each day during which the offence continues; and - (b) the Registrar may substitute the name of the company with - (i) in the case of an English name, a new name that consists of the words "Company Registration Number" as its prefix, followed by the registration number of the company as stated in the certificate of incorporation; or